spectrocloud/librarium/docs/docs-content/clusters/data-center/nutanix/nutanix.md

   :::

-2. Create a self-hosted PCG by preparing YAML configuration templates and installing Palette agents for the PCG in your Kubernetes cluster using kubectl commands provided in the Palette UI.
+2. Create a Nutanix self-hosted PCG by installing Palette agents in your existing Kubernetes cluster using kubectl commands provided in the Palette UI.
 For guidance, review [Install Private Cloud Gateway](install-pcg.md).

-  When the PCG status displays the state **Running**, the Kubernetes cluster is integrated with Palette.
+  When the PCG status displays the state **Running**, the PCG Kubernetes cluster is integrated with Palette.

   :::info

-  All custom providers clouds require the deployment of a PCG, which enables Palette to monitor clusters in the infrastructure provider environment.
+  Nutanix cloud requires the deployment of a PCG, which enables Palette to monitor clusters in the infrastructure provider environment.
 The PCG instance is installed on an existing Kubernetes cluster that must remain operational.

   :::

-3. Next, add the cloud account to Palette.
+3. Next, add the Nutanix cloud account to Palette.
 The required fields to add the cloud are pre-defined by the system administrator during cloud registration in step 1.
 Use the **drop-down Menu** to select the PCG name you provided when you configured it in the previous step.
 You must fill out the account name and account details.

 4. Create a cluster profile by selecting Nutanix as the cloud type.